Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Frequently Asked Questions/What Is The Lionsberg Meta Project?.md

 This is a massive concept with many moving parts.
 We understand that it can be confusing.

-[[LIONSBERG]] is a mythical name for the better world we are working to bring into reality.
+[[Lionsberg]] is a mythical name for the better world we are working to bring into reality.

 It is an _idea_ of a different and better [[New World]], which includes a Community and a System purpose-built to bring the [[Best Possible Future]] into reality.